 Overview

-Shadow Ban is a Gmail add-on that manages email filters on your behalf.
-It operates entirely within your Gmail account and does not collect, transmit, or store any personal data externally.
+Shadow Ban is a Chrome extension that manages email filters on your behalf.
+It operates entirely within your browser and communicates directly with Google's Gmail API.
+No data is collected, transmitted to, or stored on any external server.

 Data Collection